 The PRC is comprised of the Chief Financial Officer, the Human Resources Director, and the City's Budget Director.
 In place for over a decade, the committee serves to strictly control and monitor all hiring.
-In a budget where people and the benefits they carry account for over 76% of the spending, this committee has been instrumental in maximizing City resources.
+In a budget where people and the benefits they carry account for almost 78% of total appropriations, this committee has been instrumental in maximizing City resources.